Barbara Corcoran’s Secrets to a Happy Workplace

 When the paycheck isn’t the only reason one shows up for work, you get a team that is motivated beyond the superficial.
 Prioritization of job satisfaction breeds a culture of togetherness and team spirit, which is absent from most workplaces.

-Here are some ways Barbara has set her workplace environment a class apart.
+Here are some ways Barbara has set her workplace environment apart.

 Corcoran went beyond the usual office setup and turned the workplace into something closer to a clubhouse.
 She found ways to ease her team’s stress and added simple perks that made the office a nicer place to be.